jlerouge/crino/README.md

 * deep neural networks (DNN)
 * input-output deep architectures (IODA)

-Crino is natively compatible with Matlab-like data, but you can easily adapt it to your needs using SciPy and NumPy.

-## IODA
+### IODA
 IODA is a specialization of the DNNs, specifically designed for cases where you have to deal with high-dimensional input and output spaces.
 The input and output layers are initialized with an unsupervised pre-training step.
 Then, the backpropagation algorithm performs the supervised learning final step.
 This process is based on the stacked auto-encoder strategy, commonly used by DNN training algorithms.

-We are writing an article on IODA, we'll inform you as soon as it is ready to publish.
+We are currently writing an article on IODA, we'll inform you as soon as it is ready to publish.

+### Data
+Crino is natively compatible with Matlab-like data, but you can easily adapt it to your needs using SciPy and NumPy.
+See our example (`example/example.py`) to know how to load and use data.

 ## Getting started
 * Install Crino :